Want to taste some Chinese desserts during your next trip to China? China is a country that’s full of surprises when it comes to desserts.

 Tangyuan are small balls made from glutinous rice flour mixed with water.
 These balls can be unfilled or filled – normally with ground black sesame seeds mixed with sugar.

 They’re served in boiling water with fermented glutinous rice or in sweet syrup, but can be fried as well.
 This is a popular Chinese dessert that’s traditionally eaten during the Winter Solstice Festival, Lantern Festival, and during Chinese weddings.

 Mooncakes is one of my favorite Chinese desserts.
 It’s a round pastry that’s made from lotus seed paste, red beans, and egg yolks.
 It’s a delicious Chinese dessert that’s traditionally eaten during the Mid-Autumn Festival.

-It’s a must to eat when you’re in China.
-But be careful, they contain lots of calories so don’t eat too many.
+It’s a must to taste while you’re in China.
+Just me careful, they contain lots of calories so don’t eat too many.

 Candied hawthorn (Tanghulu)

-Tanghulu (shanzha in Mandarin Chinese) is a popular sweet of Northern China.
+Tanghulu (shanzha in Mandarin Chinese) is a popular sweet in Northern China.
 It’s basically fruits covered in hard candy on bamboo skewers, with a sweet and sour flavor.

 Mung bean popsicle